Funding & Travel

 Kent County Council 16+ Travel Cards

-Kent 16+ travel card can be applied for on line direct to Kent County Council following the link www.kent.gov.uk/post16travel cards will be delivered directly to the school.
+Kent 16+ travel cards can be applied for on line direct from Kent County Council following the link.
+Cards will be delivered directly to the school.
 Mrs Hilton will have these in the sixth form office once they have been delivered.
-You will need to pay Mrs Hilton in full before she can give you the card.
 Students who are eligible for the bursary can claim for this in the usual way - application forms are available from her office or on the 16-19 Bursary page on this website.
-Applications for passes valid from February 25 2019 until August 31 2019 can be made from Monday 19 November 2018.
-Applications for the second half of the year passes can be made at any time after Monday 19 November 2019 until the closing date of Friday 24 May 2019.

-The parking on the hill and around the roundabout is for staff only, but they may also use the top car park which is the only one that students can use.
-We will ask staff to prioritise the bottom car park where possible to provide as much space as possible for students, but this may not always be possible.
+Following the installation of new gates at Green Lane, the parking arrangements have been changed.
+The parking on the hill and around the roundabout is now designated for student parking and the top car park will be used by staff only.
+We will ask staff to prioritise the top car park where possible to provide as much space as possible for students, but this may not always be possible.

 If you want to park in this car park, you will need to apply for a permit from Mrs Hilton.
 If you live within close walking distance of the school and we have too many applications, we may need to refuse you.